Day 1 Cancún

 Days 8-9 Panajachel (1L)

 Our first destination in the country is the shores of Guatemala's most beautiful lake, Lake Atitlán.
 We stay in Panajachel, a lakeshore town surrounded by spectacular volcanoes and small villages.
 You’ll have the opportunity to visit the villages on the lake by boat, departing in the mornings and returning in late afternoon.
 Get ready for spectacular views of the surrounding volcanoes and everyday life in a highland village.
 The Planeterra project - The Mayan Homestay Project is located in the village of San Juan.
 The project currently hosts G Adventures groups twice per week and another company’s group once per month.
 Planeterra's initiative here is to help more families get involved in the Posadas Mayas program and current families to have more space by remodeling and constructing new rooms.
 The project also includes investing in solutions that reduce environmental impacts associated with tourism (i.e. waste and water management) and developing other small businesses to be linked to the Posadas Mayas.
 Panajachel is a relatively modern town with paved streets in its centre, with a great deal of old world flavour and charm.
 The best way to see Panajachel is on foot but beware as there aren't any street signs!
 Visit the old churches and explore the back streets to see the more traditional side of Panajachel.
 You can test your communication and bargaining skills in the local markets, of which there are many.
 There is also a number of community cooperatives that you may wish to visit.
 The proceeds from the sales return directly to the community and are a significant contribution to the local economy.
-The area is also ideal for outdoor pursuits like swimming, fishing, wind surfing, hiking, bird watching, kayaking, horseback riding, and for the really adventurous, parapenting!
-Opt to visit the Chichicastenango market, which is the best known market in the region, but there are a number of other markets around where you may wish to purchase any number of handicraft items.
-Renowned for its colourful handicrafts and intricate weavings, “Chichi” is also an important trading place for the local residents, and provides close views of daily life of modern Maya.
+The area is also ideal for outdoor pursuits like swimming, fishing, wind surfing, hiking, bird watching, kayaking, horseback riding.
 Estimated Travel Time: 10 hours Approximate Distance: 380 km

-This morning we head to Rio Dulce, a charming town named after the river on which it's located.
+In the morning travel to Rio Dulce, a charming town named after the river on which it's located.
 Enjoy a free afternoon to explore.
 Take a stroll in the market located in the city centre or visit Castillo de San Felipe which was a fort used to defend the town from pirates.
 You also have the option to rent a canoe and peacefully navigate the river.
+Visit the natural hot waterfall that makes this town famous.

 Caye Caulker is a relaxed and easy going island with friendly and welcoming local residents.
 The main street is a sandy pathway through the centre of town surrounded by small bakery and seafood stands.
 The main activities on the island are relaxation and exploration of the reef.
 Snorkel and dive boats leave daily for full or half day outings to the reef, Hol Chan Marine Reserve, the Blue Hole and for manatee spotting tours.
 The reef is the world's second largest (after Australia) and offers some truly amazing sights including coral canyons and an astonishing range of tropical fish, manta rays, sharks and barracudas.
 You can also try your hand fishing and be rewarded with a fresh catch, then barbecue it on the beach...delicious!
 Estimated Travel Time: 3 hours Approximate Distance: 110 km